 Filoviruses, named after their ‘filamentous’ or thread-like appearance, are associated with haemorrhagic fevers in humans.
 They include Ebola and Marburg viruses, which have caused devastating epidemics with high case-fatality rates in Africa.
 Three Ebolavirus species have been associated with outbreaks in humans:

-• Bundibugyo ebolavirus, which last caused an outbreak in the Democratic Republic of the Congo in 2012, also has no licensed vaccines or specific antivirals.
+Bundibugyo ebolavirus, which is causing an outbreak in the Democratic Republic of the Congo in mid-2026, also has no licensed vaccines or specific antivirals.
+See the World Health Organization Disease Outbreak News (17 May 2026): Bundibugyo Virus Disease, the Democratic Republic of the Congo and Uganda

 Marburg virus has a similar clinical presentation to Ebola viruses with severe, and often fatal, haemorrhagic fever.
 No licensed medical countermeasures exist to prevent or treat Marburg virus disease.